Choosing Asheville Academy over Residential Treatment Centers for Teens

 - Involvement of family: Throughout the entire process of residential treatment centers for teens, the entire family is involved in helping their child get better.
 Family therapy sessions can help bring the family closer together.
 Other family involvement activities at residential treatment centers may include parent conferences and workshops, individual parent sessions, and at-home visits later in treatment.

-Is my teen right for residential treatment centers for teens?
+Is my teen the best for an alternative to residential treatment centers for teens?

 Finding the best treatment option for your child is a difficult process.
 Knowing what solutions may be the most effective for your teen can feel like a rollercoaster of emotions at times.